Multiswitch

 Some multiswitches can also mix in terrestrial TV and FM radio signals which can then be split out again by a special faceplate (known as a triplexer).
-Such Integrated Reception Systems allows satellite, TV and radio service to be supplied down a single cable saving on installation costs.
+Such integrated reception systems allows satellite, TV and radio service to be supplied down a single cable, saving on installation costs.

 Multiswitches are commonly installed on or in blocks of flats to allow all the residents to receive satellite TV without having to have a separate dish for every resident.

 Variations

-Some multiswitches only have two inputs (for one dual LNB), in this case, depending on the voltage supplied by the receiver; either horizontal or vertical polarisation is selected.
+Some multiswitches only have two inputs (for one dual LNB), in this case, depending on the voltage supplied by the receiver; either horizontal or vertical polarization is selected.